Explore this course:

 -

-Geographical Information Systems (GIS) and spatial analysis methods are now widely used in a large variety of professional settings, from urban planning and architecture to health care and social research.
-This module is therefore focused on helping students understand the potential applications of GIS in helping identify and tackle policy problems in the real world.
-In addition, we also encourage critical thinking about what GIS cannot do.
-The module is taught through a combination of case-study-based lectures and seminars and assessed via a 3,000 word written report.
+Geospatial approaches, including those commonly associated with Geographical Information Systems (GIS) and spatial data analysis, are employed extensively in a variety of professional settings, from urban planning and architecture to health care and social research.
+In this module, we aim to consider the wider implications of GIScience in the context of applied GIS and urban analytics.
+This module is therefore focused on helping understand the core principles of GIScience as well as potential applications of GIS in helping identify and tackle spatial problems and undertake geospatial research in the real world.
+In particular, we encourage critical thinking about the applications of GIS and GIScience to spatial problems as well as exploring their limitations.
+The module is taught through a combination of lectures, seminars and case-studies.

 -